 Laid off employees who previously had employer-provided health insurance may continue their coverage under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Additionally, employees can choose to enroll in coverage provided through the Affordable Care Act.

-Additional frequently asked questions about COVID-19 and wages, benefits, and lay-offs are available here.
-For further information or to contact the Illinois Department of Labor visit: https://www2.illinois.gov/idol/Pages/contact.aspx
+Additional frequently asked questions about COVID-19 and wages, benefits, and layoffs are available on IDOL’s website.
+For further information or to contact the Illinois Department of Labor, visit: https://www2.illinois.gov/idol/Pages/contact.aspx

 Questions Related to Unemployment Insurance

 Can an employee collect unemployment insurance if they are temporarily laid off due to COVID-19 related work closures?

 An individual temporarily laid off in this situation can qualify for benefits if the individual is available for and actively seeking work.
 The individual qualifies as actively seeking work as long as they are prepared to return to their job as soon the employer reopens.